bialx/chess/README.md

 ## Parameters

 We have to different ways to scrap data.
-Either automatic with selenium or uses hard coded url (need to get it by analyzing the request made by lichess when scrolling the infinite scroll).
+Either automatic with selenium or using hard coded url (need to get it by analyzing the request made by lichess when scrolling the infinite scroll).
 The selenium option is slower and gather less data.

 **-v --verbose** : increase verbosity